 The window was actually for Harvey and Sue Death, who were in Cape Town and about to set off on the next long legs across the South Atlantic.
 “It was a saloon window that had been accidentally damaged, so it was a show-stopper,” Harvey recalls.

 From the moment the Oyster World Rally begins in Antigua, the Oyster Rally team is on the move to meet the fleet and support crews all the way round the world.
-They arrive in the main stopovers ahead of the yachts.
+They arrive at the main stopovers ahead of the yachts.
 “We are ready for the first and we are the last to leave,” explains Debbie Scougall.

 “We get everything from berthing to customs and immigration paperwork set up ahead of the first arrival.”
-They will also make sure the spares and kit being shipped to the fleet are cleared through Customs and ready for the yachts.
+They will also make sure the spares and kits being shipped to the fleet are cleared through Customs and ready for the yachts.

 “We will organise SIM cards, wifi set up, we’ll help with flights for visitors or with travel agents.
 We compile a guide to each destination about pilotage, charts, a directory and contacts at each port, the locations of things like supermarkets, phone numbers for taxis and car hire, and also a guide about what to do and see.
 In some places we have parties or we’ll arrange a tour or a dive guide.”